PART 21, SUBPART J (DOA)

 3.)
 DESIGN MANAGEMENT SYSTEM (DMS)

-The DMS is based on two pillars:
+The Design Management System is based on two key pillars:

 4.)
 THE PATH TO BECOMING AN APPROVED DESIGN ORGANIZATION (DOA)